mpt-coop/Documentation/README.md

 ```
 11. Start the `Aki.Server.exe` and wait for it to finish loading
 12. Start `Aki.Launcher.exe` and click 'Settings'
 13. In the `URL` field, change it to reflect your VPN IP.
-Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/` as they sometimes incorrectly gets added when copy-pasting)
+Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)

 ### Client using port forwarding

 1. Download the latest MPT build
 2. Navigate to your SPT installation and extract the contents of the archive into the folder
 3. Start `Aki.Launcher.exe` and click 'Settings'
 4. In the `URL` field, change it to reflect the hosts WAN IP.
-Using the example in "Host using port forwarding" it would be: `http://70.50.130.200:6969` (remember to remove any trailing forward slashes `/` as they sometimes incorrectly gets added when copy-pasting)
+Using the example in "Host using port forwarding" it would be: `http://70.50.130.200:6969` (remember to remove any trailing forward slashes `/`)
 5. If hosting in-game, allow all connections (public and private) when prompted by the Windows Firewall

 ### Client using a VPN

 1. Download the latest MPT build
 2. Navigate to your SPT installation and extract the contents of the archive into the folder
 3. Start `Aki.Launcher.exe` and click 'Settings'
 4. In the `URL` field, change it to reflect the hosts VPN IP.
-Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/` as they sometimes incorrectly gets added when copy-pasting)
+Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)
 5. If hosting in-game, allow all connections (public and private) when prompted by the Windows Firewall

 ## Credits